tira-io/tirex-tracker/README.md

 ### Java Usage

+> [!TIP]
+> An exhaustive documentation of the TIREx tracker's Java API can be found in its [Javadoc]( https://javadoc.io/doc/io.tira/tirex-tracker
+).

 For pure Java projects, the easiest way is to use the `track` function and pass your code to be tracked as a lambda like this:

 ```java